Gaia kinematics reveal a complex lopsided and twisted Galactic disc warp: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous referee for a thorough review that helped improve the manuscript.
 The authors wish to thank E. Masana and J.M.
 Carrasco their help in the computation of $A_G$ for the full GaiaDR2 sample.
+This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
+Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
 This work was supported by the MINECO (Spanish Ministry of Economy) - FEDER through grant ESP2014-55996-C2-1-R and MDM-2014-0369 of ICCUB (Unidad de Excelencia "Mar\'{i}a de Maeztu"), the European Community's Seventh Framework Programme (FP7/2007-2013) under grant agreement GENIUS FP7 - 606740.
 We also acknowledge the team of engineers (GaiaUB-ICCUB) in charge to set up and maintain the Big Data platform (GDAF) at University of Barcelona.
 CM is grateful for the hospitality and support from ICCUB and IA-UNAM, where part of this research was carried out.
 We thank the PAPIIT program of DGAPA/UNAM for their support through grant IG100319.
 The authors acknowledge the use of TOPCAT \citep{Taylor2005} throughout the course of this investigation.

 \begin{appendix}